 After 32 weeks gestation, Kate began coming to CHOP twice a week for monitoring so that the team could keep a closer eye on Vin’s condition.
 “It was a little daunting, but the whole team was very comforting, accommodating and reassuring,” she recalls.

 During an appointment at 35 weeks, the team told the Distasios that Vin was in distress and it was time to deliver.

 Vincenzo Michael Distasio was born on June 24, 2008, in the SDU.
 He was five weeks early, weighing 5 pounds, 5 ounces.

 The team stabilized Vin and brought him straight to the N/IICU.
 His exposed bowels were placed in a silastic (silicone and plastic) silo that was suspended above his bed.
 This protected the bowel while gravity and daily reductions slowly and gently pushed the bowel back into his tiny body, allowing time for the abdomen to grow so there would be room to place all the organs back inside when it was time for surgery.

 Eight days later, pediatric surgeon Holly Hedrick, MD, performed a closure surgery to place the rest of Vin’s intestines back into his body and close the opening.
 Ten days after Vin was born, his parents were able to hold him for the first time.

 Vin faced several obstacles during recovery, including severe gastroesophogeal reflux and a hiatal hernia that required another surgery (a Nissen fundoplication) when he was 7 weeks old.

 When Vin was about 3 years old, he started asking questions like, “Why don’t I have a belly button?”
 So Kate decided to make a story book for him to help explain everything.
-Now when kids ask him the same question, he is very matter of fact: “Because I had gastroschisis.”
+As he was growing up, when kids asked him the same question, he was very matter of fact: “Because I had gastroschisis.”